Documentation

 Styling

-segment S from A to B stroke #e07b54 width 2
+segment S from A to B use construction arrow end

 TokenDefaultAccepts